RMS Lusitania: Development and construction

-American millionaire businessman J. P. Morgan had decided to invest in transatlantic shipping by creating a new company, International Mercantile Marine (IMM), and, in 1901, purchased the British freight shipper Frederick Leyland & Co. and a controlling interest in the British passenger White Star Line and folded them into IMM.
-In 1902, IMM, NDL and HAPAG entered into a "Community of Interest" to fix prices and divide among them the transatlantic trade.
-The partners also acquired a 51% stake in the Dutch Holland America Line.
-IMM made offers to purchase Cunard which, along with the French Compagnie Générale Transatlantique (CGT), was now its principal rival.
+American businessman J. P. Morgan had decided to invest in transatlantic shipping by creating International Mercantile Marine (IMM).
+He purchased the British freight shipper Frederick Leyland & Co. in 1901, as well as a controlling interest in the British passenger White Star Line, and folded them into IMM.
+In 1902, IMM, NDL, and HAPAG entered into a "Community of Interest" to fix prices and divide the transatlantic trade.
+The partners also acquired a 51-percent stake in the Dutch Holland America Line.
+IMM made offers to purchase Cunard which was now its principal rival, along with the French Compagnie Générale Transatlantique (CGT).

-Cunard chairman Lord Inverclyde thus approached the British government for assistance.
-Faced with the impending collapse of the British liner fleet and the consequent loss of national prestige, as well as the reserve of shipping for war purposes which it represented, they agreed to help.
-By an agreement signed in June 1903, Cunard was given a loan of £2.6 million to finance two ships, repayable over 20 years at a favourable interest rate of 2.75%.
+Cunard chairman Lord Inverclyde approached the British government for assistance.
+The government was faced with the impending collapse of the British liner fleet and the consequent loss of national prestige, as well as the reserve of shipping for war purposes which it represented, and they agreed to help.
+Under the terms of an agreement signed in June 1903, Cunard was given a loan of £2.6 million to finance two ships, repayable over 20 years at a favourable interest rate of 2.75-percent.
 The ships would receive an annual operating subsidy of £75,000 each plus a mail contract worth £68,000.
 In return, the ships would be built to Admiralty specifications so that they could be used as auxiliary cruisers in wartime.
+Lusitania and her sister ship received special permission to fly the Blue Ensign, as a Royal Naval Reserve Merchant Vessel.